docker/compose/docs/reference/compose_up.md

 If there are existing containers for a service, and the service’s configuration or image was changed after the container’s creation, `docker compose up` picks up the changes by stopping and recreating the containers (preserving mounted volumes).
-To prevent Compose from picking up changes, use the `--no-recreate` flag.
+To prevent Compose of picking up changes, use the `--no-recreate` flag.

 If you want to force Compose to stop and recreate all containers, use the `--force-recreate` flag.